 - Whether you are pregnant of breastfeeding

 Dietary supplements can help you reach your recommended daily value, but whole food sources are preferable.
-Luckily, magnesium is naturally found in quite a few foods such as black beans, whole grains, nuts and seeds, and leafy green vegetables.
+Luckily, magnesium is naturally found in quite a few foods such as beans, legumes, whole grains, nuts and seeds, and leafy green vegetables.

 Some magnesium-rich foods you may consider including in your diet include: